hashicorp/vagrant/website/docs/source/v2/cli/ssh.html.md

 If a `--` (two hyphens) are found on the command line, any arguments after this are passed directly into the `ssh` executable.
-This allows you to pass any abitrary commands to do things such as reverse tunneling down into the `ssh` program.
+This allows you to pass any arbitrary commands to do things such as reverse tunneling down into the `ssh` program.

 ## Options